 The square root symbol will immediately be inserted as soon as you let go of the Alt key.

-The above steps will work fine if you are using a keyboard with the numeric keypad.
-However, if you are using a laptop without the numeric keypad, click here to learn how to use the hidden numeric keypad on laptops.
+The above steps will work fine if you are using a keyboard with a numeric keypad.
+However, if you are using a laptop without a numeric keypad, keep reading to learn other methods you can use to get this symbol.

 How to type square root symbol on Mac – shortcut

-The shortcut for square root symbol on mac is Option + V.
+The shortcut for the square root symbol on mac is Option + V.